 The Wisconsin Technical College System (WTCS) Board awards funds to create, expand and/or implement innovative strategies through direct services for students experiencing gaps in student success outcomes who are enrolled in post-secondary courses or ABE/ELL as defined in chapter 11 of the Educational Services Manual (ESM), as well as students who progress through career pathways.
-The primary goal is to support students experiencing gaps in student success outcomes, which may include but is not limited to students with disabilities, students of color, student parents, military service members, and first-generation students through course completion, completion of subsequent semesters, and completion of programs or WTCS Pathway Certificates.
+The primary goal is to support students experiencing gaps in student success outcomes through course completion, completion of subsequent semesters, and completion of programs or WTCS Pathway Certificates.

-- \$3,000,000 will be available for these purposes. - Projects will be funded at 75 percent of the total approved project cost. - The maximum amount of the award is \$225,000; for a total project cost of \$300,000. - Equipment (purchase or lease) may be funded up to 20 percent of the total approved project costs. - No funds will be awarded for general outreach; recruitment events; pre-enrollment activities; financial aid services; occupational, ABE, or ELL instruction; remedial instruction; testing fees; and curriculum development. - Payment of student tuition, fees, supplies, books, and materials are not allowed. - Costs related to special events that include meals, promotional materials, and/or high-cost speakers are not allowed.
+- \$3,000,000 will be available for these purposes. - Projects will be funded at 75 percent of the total approved project cost. - The maximum amount of the award is \$225,000; for a total project cost of \$300,000. - Equipment (purchase or lease) may be funded up to 20 percent of the total approved project costs. - No funds will be awarded for general outreach; recruitment events; financial aid services; occupational, ABE, or ELL instruction; remedial instruction; and curriculum development. - Payment of student tuition and textbooks are not allowed. - Costs related to special events that include meals, promotional materials, and/or high-cost speakers are not allowed.